 Estate Planning, Elder Law, Probate and Elder Mediation in Denver and Along the Front Range

-Many of the legal issues and documents in estate and elder law have important ramifications in the medical, financial, and emotional contexts and my goal is to help people make informed and deliberate choices so they can move forward with a plan.
-I serve as a guide to the legal terrain and can assist clients toward achieving the goals that reflect their values and wishes.
+Many of the legal issues and documents in estate and elder law have important ramifications in the medical, financial, and emotional contexts and my goal is to help people make informed and deliberate choices so they can move forward with their plan.
+I serve as a guide to the legal terrain and can assist clients in achieving goals reflecting their values and wishes.
 People who are in the midst of a health crisis or are facing a chronic or terminal illness also benefit from determining what is important to them during such challenging times.

-My practice is focused on estate and life planning, elder law and mediation, and wills, trusts and probate matters.
+My practice is focused on estate and life planning, elder law and mediation and probate matters.

 I take pride in my ability to work effectively and compassionately with people who are facing difficult decisions in their lives, are grieving losses or mourning the death of a loved one, confronting a health crisis, or are in conflict with family members about the needed care for an aging parent or loved one.
 Some of the legal and mediation services I provide include: